sanity-io/sanity-template-bigcommerce-editorial/README.md

 ## BigCommerce

-[BigCommerce](https://bigcommerce.com) BigCommerce is a leading software-as-a-service (SaaS) ecommerce platform that empowers merchants of all sizes to build, innovate and grow their businesses online.
+[BigCommerce](https://bigcommerce.com) is a leading software-as-a-service (SaaS) ecommerce platform that empowers merchants of all sizes to build, innovate and grow their businesses online.
 As a leading open SaaS solution, BigCommerce provides merchants sophisticated enterprise-grade functionality, customization and performance with simplicity and ease-of-use.

 ## Table of contents